 This last point is key.
 In a context where speed is king, QA plays a crucial role: making sure the product developed is the best it can possibly be.

-One way agile QA does this is by keeping teams informed and updated.
+One way agile quality assurance does this is by keeping teams informed and updated.
 QA managers make sure coworkers see the bigger picture through documentation, suggest changes or improvements after examining testing data, and reorient goals based on the client’s feedback.
 The more teams know, the better they can adapt, focus, and grow.
 And the better the product they’re developing can become.

 Agile software quality assurance: small trade-offs, big possibilities

-Agile QA has a number of short-term downsides.
+Agile quality assurance has a number of short-term downsides.
 It has to be fast, which can be expensive.
 It involves constantly processing the flow of information you’re given, which can be a demanding, high-pressure job.
 It requires smooth communication and cross-team participation, which can be hard to realize in larger, corporate environments.

 Become a QA Specialist At Mooncascade